GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 - It's **purpose-built** to measure conversions, unlike cookies.
 This in turn can enable browsers to apply more enhanced privacy protections.
 - It's **more private**: it makes it difficult to recognize a user across two different top-level sites, for example to link publisher-side and advertiser-side user profiles.
-See how in the [How this API preserves user privacy](#how-this-api-preserves-user-privacy).
+See how in [How this API preserves user privacy](#how-this-api-preserves-user-privacy).

 ### A first iteration